DonDebonair/slack-machine/docs/plugins/slash-commands.md

 ## Defining your Slash Command in code

-The next step is to use the [`command`][machine.plugins.decorators.command] decorator on the function that should be triggered when the user uses the Slash Command you defined.
+The next step is to use the [`@command`][machine.plugins.decorators.command] decorator on the function that should be triggered when the user uses the Slash Command you defined.
 The decorator takes only 1 parameter: the slash command that should trigger the decorated function.
 It should be the same as the Slash Command you just defined in the App dashboard.